swopnilnep/MailViz/README.md

 ## Contributing

-* If you would like to make a feature request: Make an Issue tagged as `enchancement`
+* If you would like to make a feature request: Make an Issue tagged as `enhancement`
 * If you encounter any bugs or errors: Make an Issue tagged as `bug`
 * If you would like to make your own commits, Branch, Commit and Make a pull request!